 Reservoir fluctuations also contribute to mercury methylation.
 CALSIM data were used to calculate the annual average fluctuation in reservoir water surface elevation, which was calculated as the maximum water year surface elevation minus the minimum water year surface elevation, for each water year in the CALSIM modeled data set.
 This was the same approach used by the State Water Resources Control Board Staff in developing data that was used in the statistical analysis of reservoirs for the Statewide Mercury Control Program for Reservoirs (SWRCB 2017b).
-The CALSIM modeled reservoir elevations for each alternative are shown in

-Figure 6F-1.
-The annual average fluctuations are lowest for Alternative 1A (36 feet) and greatest for Alternative 3 (46 feet).
-The resulting average annual fluctuation for each alternative was compared to the same parameter for 65 other reservoirs presented in Appendix B of the Statewide Mercury Control Program for Reservoirs, which range from 3.8 ft to 158 ft (median 25 feet).
-Sites Reservoir annual average fluctuation would range from the 62nd percentile for Alternative 1A and Alternative 2 to the 71st percentile for Alternative 3 (Table 6F-2).
-No reservoir exists under the No Project Alternative and these fluctuations cannot be compared to a baseline condition.
-However, comparison to existing reservoirs in California indicates that expected fluctuations are within the ranges reported by other reservoirs and greater than median fluctuations.
-This suggests that Sites reservoir water level fluctuations will be more favorable to mercury methylation than the typical condition among other California reservoirs.
+The CALSIM modeled reservoir elevations for each alternative are shown in Figure 6F-1.
+The annual average fluctuations are lowest for alternative 1A (39 feet) and greatest for alternative 3 (47 feet).
+The resulting average annual fluctuation for each alternative was compared to the same parameter for 65 other reservoirs presented in Appendix B tables of the Statewide Mercury Control Program for Reservoirs, which range from 3.8 ft to 158 ft (median 25 feet).
+Sites Reservoir annual average fluctuation would range from the 64th percentile for alternative 1A to the 72nd percentile for alternative 3 (Table 6F-2).
+Since no reservoir exists under the No Project Alternative, these fluctuations cannot be compared to a baseline.
+However, comparison to other reservoirs indicates that expected fluctuations are greater than median fluctuations of other reservoirs in California, indicating that reservoir fluctuations will likely contribute to conditions favorable to mercury methylation.